 The Alfa Romeo 8C Competizione is built on the same line as the Quattroporte and GranTurismo in Maserati's Modena factory.
 There will be an 8C Spyder, but only 500 of them.
 So you'd better sell your house quickly to get in on this newest Italian work of art.

-Talk about the 2009 Alfa Romeo 8C Competizione
+What's your take on the 2009 Alfa Romeo 8C Competizione?

 Alfa Romeo 8C Competizione Questions

 What Size Pirelli Pzero Tires Are On The 8c?

 What Do You Think Of The 2009 Alfa Romeo 8c Competizione?

 What is so great about this car?
 Have you ever driven one?